otobrglez/movieman/README.md

 # Movieman

-Movieman is API wrapper for pages that provide movie information.
+Movieman is wrapper for sites/APIs that provide information about movies.

 ## Installation